 Can Dogs Eat Popcorn?
 Your Guide of Dos and Don’ts

-It's common knowledge that the primary source of a dog’s nutrition should come from food formulated to suit their needs, but while there are lots of great options on the market, giving your dog a bit of human food can be fun for both you and your canine companion.
-It can be tempting to toss a few pieces of popcorn into your pooch’s mouth while they snuggle (or drool) down by your feet, but you might not know if you're doing the right thing.
+The primary source of a dog’s nutrition should come from food formulated to suit their dietary needs, but while there are lots of great options on the market, giving your dog a bit of human food can be tempting for both you and definitely for your canine companion.
+With lots of foods, it can be difficult to know if you're doing the right thing.
 So, can dogs have popcorn?

 We’ve put together this guide of dos and don’ts when it comes to feeding popcorn to your dog, so you can relax with your favorite movie snack without second-guessing yourself or hurting your pet.